Will your business be involved with charities? If so, read this before you donate a gift basket to ensure that you’re

 - Send a kid to camp

 You want to be helpful and giving to every group.
 However, you’ll find that accepting every donation request will deplete your inventory and put you out of business.

 That won’t stop the appeals.
 You’ve closed your doors due to your own mismanagement, but the requests still arrive.
-Once you’re on a roster, there’s no deleting your business name.
+Once you’re on a donation roster, there’s no deleting your business name.

 What do you get in return for giving?
-What – no one told you that it’s okay to want something back, and you haven’t figured that out on your own?
-If not, you’ve been brainwashed.
+Wait a minute.
+No one told you it’s okay to want something back?
+It’s okay.
 There’s a cure for that.

 There’s nothing wrong with donating gift baskets.
-Such giving may be part of your basic gift basket marketing plan.
+Such giving may be part of your gift basket marketing plan.
 From there it’s your call which charities receive what you create.

 The groups I assist are the ones I believe in because of a situation associated with a family, friend, or me.
 You can model my format or choose one of your own.
 Most of all, it’s important to decide whether or not to give and the reasons why.

 I’m a recipient of blood donations provided during surgery.
 Because of that, I donate blood when possible and will also provide gift baskets for blood drives in my area.

-You probably have a similar story from the past that connects you with supporting a certain event that helps health, education, sports, or other focus.
+You probably have a similar story from the past that connects you with supporting a certain event that helps health, education, sports, or another category.
 If a group contacts you for a donation, you emotionally connect with the need and give without reservation.

 Other charities will learn of your generosity, so get ready.
 They will come calling wanting the same treatment.